snuffyDev/Beatbump/README.md

 - Uses a custom wrapper around the YouTube Music API
 - Multiple themes

+## Important Notice for iOS 15 Users

+AutoPlay is broken on iOS 15, [see this guide](https://github.com/snuffyDev/Beatbump/wiki/Fixing-Background-Autoplay-on-iOS-15) for a fix.

 ## Privacy

 All data is stored locally on your device.
 Data synchronization is done using PeerJS, which uses WebRTC for a peer-to-peer connection between browsers.

 ## Libraries used

 - [PeerJS](https://www.npmjs.com/package/peerjs) - WebRTC data synchronization